uillis/centos-docker-lamp/README.md

 Run the command to launch the docker and map project and database directory:
 ``docker run -d -p 8080:80 -p 8443:443 -p 8022:22 -v `pwd`/html:/var/www/html -v `pwd`/database:/var/lib/phpMyAdmin/upload -t otherdata/centos-docker-lamp:latest``

-You can now move a copy of your Drupal or WordPress files into the html folder and move an .sql dump into the database folder (Or upload it using phpMyAdmin).
+You can now move a copy of your Drupal or WordPress files into the html folder and move an .sql dump into the database folder, or upload it using phpMyAdmin.

-To access the web server visit [https://localhost:8443](https://localhost:8443)(For SSL) or [http://localhost:8080](http://localhost:8080)(For no SSL)
+To access the web server visit [https://localhost:8443](https://localhost:8443) for SSL or [http://localhost:8080](http://localhost:8080) for no SSL.

 To access phpMyadmin visit [https://localhost:8080/phpmyadmin](https://localhost:8080/phpmyadmin)